ETisHomeEarth/Elias-Tsegay-Data-Analyst-Portfolio/README.md

 # Power BI Projects

-## Data Professional Survey Data (transforming data using Power Query, and data visualisation)
+## Data Professional Survey Data  (Power Query, DAX, and visualisation)
     Set up and transformed and cleaned data with power query Ensured consistent data types
         Split and created new columns for easier visualisation